xMoAlaa7/SD-WAN-Initial-Configuration-Generator/README.md

     return True
 ```

--	The cleaner2(args) function takes in the arguments namespace provided by the inputs() function, checks the device type specified, performs input-error checking on those arguments, and alters the Local IP Address depending on the device type parameter.
+-	The <span style="color:#13A5A6">cleaner2(args)</span> function takes in the arguments namespace provided by the inputs() function, checks the device type specified, performs input-error checking on those arguments, and alters the Local IP Address depending on the device type parameter.
 This function returns a list of the input arguments in a specific order.

 ```ruby
 def cleaner2(args):